MarkShinozaki/CPTS122-DataStructures/Quiz 6/README.md

 - Real-world example: A BST can be used in database indexing to quickly locate a record (e.g., finding a specific name in a phone directory).
 ---

-### **2.Given the following sequence of numbers: 35, 50, 5, -5, 10, -1.
+### **2. Given the following sequence of numbers: 35, 50, 5, -5, 10, -1.
 If the numbers are inserted into a BST in the sequence provided, what would the tree look like?
 Draw a diagram for the BST.
 Be sure to show both branches of a given node.**
 **Answer:**
 ```
         35